JoeWalters/photo-uploader/README.md

   - Date (Oldest First)
   - Date (Newest First)
 - **Responsive Gallery**: Displays images in a grid layout with preview and details.
-- **Image Management**: Allows users to delete uploaded images, and to resize imgages to a max height and width.
+- **Image Management**: Allows users to delete uploaded images, and to resize images to a max height and width.
+- **Configuration Management**: Settings can be changed via web UI or command line arguments.
+- **File Size Limits**: Configurable maximum file size for uploads.
+- **Enhanced Security**: Filename sanitization and path traversal protection.
+- **Better Error Handling**: Comprehensive error handling with user feedback.
+- **Logging**: Application activity logging for debugging and monitoring.

 ## Technologies Used